 8 years working in hospice/end of life care supporting individuals with terminal diagnoses and their families navigate the end of life journey

-Over 10 years experience working with clients of all ages and their families coping with various emotional, physical, and spiritual challenges associated with chronic illness, injury, pain, and loss with a speciality in Neurologic disorders including Alzheimer’s Disease, other dementias, stroke, TBI, Multiple sclerosis, ALS, Parkinson’s disease, and Autism Spectrum Disorder.
+Over 10 years experience working with clients of all ages and their families coping with various emotional, physical, and spiritual challenges associated with chronic illness, injury, pain, and loss with a specialty in Neurologic disorders including Alzheimer’s Disease, other dementias, stroke, TBI, Multiple sclerosis, ALS, Parkinson’s disease, and Autism Spectrum Disorder.

 Undergraduate Education- B.M. in Music Therapy from Western Michigan University